 Alright beautiful people.
-You've told me you need more product photography tips, so let's talk about The Splash.
-The Splash is the older sibling of the sprinkle and pour techniques (like, legal drinking age older) and is super useful this time of year when snapping cozy photos of bourbon, cider, and hot chocolate.
+You've told me you need more tips for taking product pictures at home, so let's talk about The Splash.
+The Splash is the older sibling of the sprinkle and pour techniques (as in, legal drinking age older) and is super useful for summertime or during sweater weather when you want to snap cozy photos of bourbon, cider, and hot chocolate during

-To show you exactly how to set up your scene and DSLR camera (including timer, shutter, and flash settings), I've teamed up with product/wedding/pet/everything photographer Jamie Cobb of Oklahoma-based PhotoVille (a killer photo booth rental company with booths in Dallas, LA, and OKC) to bring you a less-than-5-minute video walkthrough featuring Jamie herself.
+To show you how to set up your scene and DSLR camera (including timer, shutter, and flash settings), I've teamed up with product/wedding/pet/everything photographer Jamie Cobb of Oklahoma-based PhotoVille (a killer photo booth rental company with booths in Dallas, LA, and OKC) to bring you a less-than-5-minute video walkthrough featuring Jamie herself.
+You'll also get a glimpse of Jamie's best studio lights for product photography.
 The best part?
-The same setup and camera settings will let you capture sprinkle, pour, and drizzle shots just as easily!
+The same setup and general camera settings will let you capture sprinkle, pour, and drizzle shots just as easily!
 And you DON'T need an assistant to make it happen!
 That's what timers are for, silly.

 Oh and don't worry about writing down her equipment or camera settings - I've copied them right here at the bottom.

 Full disclosure: you pretty much have to have a DSLR camera to capture this technique properly.
 Phone cameras just aren't there yet.
-But don't worry if you're a phone photog - I've got plenty of tutorials coming your way very soon!
+But don't worry if you're a phone photographer - all of my other articles work for phones!

 - Pair two backdrops in an L-shape.
 I’m clearly partial to Replica Surfaces held together with Replica Stands.